List of FAQs (please click on a title to be directed to that section)

 Can I apply to ICAT if I have already started a PhD?No, you are not eligible to apply to ICAT if you are already enrolled in a PhD.
 ICAT fellowships also cannot be used to extend an MD into a PhD.
 Applicants who have already completed a PhD and are interested in pursuing another PhD may be eligible to apply, but we advise these applicants to contact the programme in advance for advice.

-ICAT-2 is holding a pre-application call in March/April 2022 for trainees in all specialties in human medicine, veterinary medicine and dentistry.
-Eligiblity criteria can be found on the Fellowship Call page.
+ICAT-2 (for cohorts appointed between 2022-2026) is open to trainees in all specialties in human medicine, surgery, veterinary medicine and dentistry.
+Eligibility criteria can be found on the Fellowship Call page.

 I am a fully qualified doctor and I am interested in doing a PhD, can I apply to ICAT?No. As ICAT is an integrated training programme, we can only accept clinical trainees who have not yet achieved CSCST/CCT.